 The leaves are sharply toothed, stalked, 1 1/2 to 4 inches long, lance to ovate shape, pointed at the tips, deep green in summer, hairy on the underside, and turning yellow in autumn.

 Flowers: The small greenish-white flowers with 5 to 7 petals form clusters in the leaf axils in early summer in our climate zone.
 Male and female flowers are on separate plants.
-Both are stalked and same size, however, the female flowers have one to three flowers in the cluster and the male flowers have 2 to 10; only at this time can the sexes be determined.
+Both are stalked and same size, however, the female flowers have one to three flowers in the cluster and the male flowers have two to ten; only at this time can the sexes be determined.

 Fruit: The drupes are very attractive and are eaten by about 50 species of birds, HOWEVER, the fruit should not be eaten by humans as it is a purgative.
 Inside is a hard nutlet.

 Habitat: In the landscape Winterberry should be planted in areas that receive good moisture but marsh soil is not required.
 A large amount of sun is helpful.
 It can grow to 15 feet high with dense branches.
 Plants can be developed from rooted stem divisions and stem cuttings.

 Names: The genus Ilex denotes 'holly' and comes from the Latin name for the Holm (or Evergreen) Oak (Quercus ilex).
 Linnaeus applied it the the hollies.
 The species name verticillata, means 'whorled' or 'forming a ring around an axis' and refers to the flowers and the drupes appearing as to surround the twig.
 The author names for the plant classification are: First to classify was '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 His work was amended by ‘A.Gray’ which refers to Asa Gray (1810-1888), American botanist, Professor of Natural History at Harvard and instrumental in unifying plant knowledge of North America and author of Gray’s Manual - Manual of the Botany of the Northern United States, from New England to Wisconsin and South to Ohio and Pennsylvania Inclusive.